 Best PRINCE2 Foundation and Practitioner training – how to find it

 Will your project bring you a benefit?
 Are you sure?
 How will you know?

-Knowledge of the PRINCE2 method of project management can help you answer these questions.
+Knowledge of the PRINCE2 project management method can help you answer these questions.
 Before you throw scarce resources into play.

-Choose the best PRINCE2 training in 7 steps using our Hopscotch Checklist
+Choose the best PRINCE2 Foundation and Practitioner training in 7 steps using our Hopscotch Checklist

 When you know you need PRINCE2 certification, you obviously aim for getting the best PRINCE2 training available on the market.

-The good news here is that thanks to the rigours of PeopleCert courseware licensing and trainer certification, accredited training providers can generally be relied upon to offer quality PRINCE2 courses.
+The good news is, that thanks to the rigours of PeopleCert courseware licensing and trainer certification, accredited training providers can generally be relied upon to offer quality PRINCE2 courses.

 Nevertheless, choosing one remains a torture.
 And a judgement error can cost you time and money.

 You will likely hit the nail on the head when using our own Hopscotch Checklist.